 The Company's funds distributable to the owner are limited to the amount of distributable funds that are stated in the official statements of the Company, prepared according to Belarusian accounting rules.
+Amounts of retained earnings in the official statements of the Company, prepared according to Belarusian accounting rules as at 31 December 2019 and 31 December 2018

-Amounts of retained earnings as at 31 December 2018 and 31 December 2017 were BYN 11,875 thousand and BYN 16,881 thousand, respectively.
+BYN 11,385 thousand and BYN 11,875 thousand, respectively.

-During the year ended 31 December 2018:
+During the year ended 31 December 2019:

-- contributions from the profit of Republican Unitary Enterprises were made in the amount of BYN 4,458 thousand (in 2017: BYN 6,109 thousand). - contributions to investment fund of the Ministry of Finance of the Republic of Belarus were made in the amount of BYN 1,522 thousand (in 2017: BYN 764 thousand), - contributions to National Development Fund of the Republic of Belarus were made in the amount of BYN 761 thousand (in 2017: no contributions).
+- contributions from the profit of Republican Unitary Enterprises were made in the amount of BYN 3,019 thousand (in 2018: BYN 4,458 thousand), - contributions to investment fund of the Ministry of Finance of the Republic of Belarus were made in the amount of BYN 1,000 thousand (in 2018: BYN 1,522 thousand), - contributions to National Development Fund of the Republic of Belarus were not made (in 2018: 761 thousand).